.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 .edu backlinks are links from .edu domains to other sites.

 “Edu” stands for education.
-So, it makes sense that most websites on .edu domains are owned by:
+Therefore, most websites on .edu domains are owned by:

 Quality .edu websites are notoriously picky about who they link to, so getting .edu backlinks can be difficult.